 Jump to:

-- Only 2 ingredients.
-This easy honey lemonade recipe calls for only 2 ingredients plus water.
+- Only 2 ingredients - This easy honey lemonade recipe calls for only 2 ingredients plus water.
 And you can use jarred lemon juice if you don't have fresh lemons or the extra time to juice them.
+I'll show you how to make lemonade with bottled lemon juice so stay with me.

-- Made with nourishing ingredients.
-Lemonade often calls for simple syrup made out of refined sugar.
+- Made with nourishing ingredients - Homemade lemonade recipes often call for simple syrup made out of refined sugar.
 Not this version.
-This is full of healthy enzymes from the raw honey and loaded with vitamin C from lemons.
+This is full of healthy enzymes from the raw honey and lemons are a great source of vitamin C.

-- Customizable.
-Make it as sweet or as tart as you want.
+- Customizable - Make it as sweet or as tart as you want.
+You can also use your sweetener of choice.

 - Water: you'll need approximately 2 quarts of filtered water - with 2 cups being slightly warm to dissolve honey.

 - Natural sweeteners - this honey-sweetened lemonade is sweetened with nothing else but honey.
 However, you may use maple syrup or make a simple syrup using turbinado.
-I would steer clear from agave syrup or straight up white sugar.
-To make keto version, add monk fruit to taste.
+I would steer clear from agave syrup or straight-up white sugar.
+To make keto version, add a pinch of pure stevia to taste.

-- Make an adult beverage - add a shot of your favorite hard liquor like tequila for a healthy summer cocktail.
+- Make an adult beverage - add a shot of your favorite hard liquor like tequila or non-GMO vodka for a healthy summer cocktail.

 - Green Tea Lemonade - consider adding chilled green tea in lieu of water to make a refreshing green tea lemonade.

-💭Make it Nutrient-Dense: Be sure not to use hot water to dissolve raw honey so it retains it's live enzymes and health benefits.
+Don't use hot water.
+Be sure to use warm water gently in a small saucepan or a tea kettle to dissolve the raw honey so it retains its live enzymes and numerous health benefits.

 Step 1.
 Squeeze lemons